CyberGWJ/Ecoflow/dual powersupply/README.md

 This is for mounting two power supplies to connect in serial for DC charging a Ecoflow Delta Pro.

+This is my design and feel free to modify.

 The main three printed parts are psu_base, psu_brace, and cross_support.

 NOTE: The wago is from Thingiverse user joochung.
 The link is https://www.thingiverse.com/thing:2075219.